OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Experiments

-\textbf{Implementation Details. } OmniAD is built on Qwen2.5-VL-7B\cite{bai2025qwen2}, one of the best open-source MLLMs, offering an optimal balance between performance and latency.
-It also includes several implementations with RL post-training, showcasing its potential.
-To mitigate the impact of input size, all images are resized to 512 during both training and testing.
-The patch number of Text-as-Mask Encoding is set to 24x24.
-The scale factor in Detection Accuracy Reward is set to 2.
-OmniAD is trained on 4xH800 GPUs using the DeepSpeed library~\cite{rasley2020deepspeed}.
-During training, we use a total batch size of 16 for full parameter fine-tuning.
-For SFT training, the initial learning rate is set to 1e-4, with a weight decay of 0.03.
-For GRPO training, the initial learning rate is set to 1e-6, the weight decay is 0.1, and the generation number is set to 16 per training step.
+OmniAD is built upon Qwen2.5-VL~\cite{bai2025qwen2}, an open-source MLLM chosen for its strong balance between performance and efficiency.
+All images are resized to $512 \times 512$ during both training and inference to mitigate the impact of varying input resolutions.
+The Semantic Anomaly Encoding is configured with a patch grid of $24 \times 24$, sufficient to capture fine-grained anomaly patterns while maintaining computational efficiency.
+The scale factor $\alpha$ in the Detection Accuracy Reward is empirically set to 2 to balance contribution with other reward objectives.
+Training is conducted on 4$\times$H800 GPUs using DeepSpeed~\cite{rasley2020deepspeed} for distributed optimization, with parameter-efficient fine-tuning via LoRA~\cite{hu2021lora} rank 4 and a total batch size of 16.
+For the supervised fine-tuning (SFT) stage, we use an initial learning rate of $1 \times 10^{-4}$ and weight decay of 0.03 to establish a stable task prior.
+For the subsequent GRPO refinement stage, the initial learning rate is reduced to $1 \times 10^{-6}$ with increased weight decay of 0.1, and 16 rollouts are generated at each training step.
+These settings reflect SFT learns robust priors, while GRPO stabilizes reasoning refinement with smaller updates and diverse rollouts.